OpenEvalProject/evals/manuscripts/elife-81551/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0153tk833 Department of Biochemistry and Molecular Genetics, University of Virginia School of Medicine Charlottesville United States
+1. Department of Biochemistry and Molecular Genetics, University of Virginia School of Medicine Charlottesville United States ([ROR:0153tk833](https://ror.org/0153tk833))
-2. https://ror.org/017zqws13 Department of Plant and Microbial Biology, and BioTechnology Institute, University of Minnesota St. Paul United States
+2. Department of Plant and Microbial Biology, and BioTechnology Institute, University of Minnesota St. Paul United States ([ROR:017zqws13](https://ror.org/017zqws13))
-3. https://ror.org/02ygzhr13 Division of Computing and Software Systems, University of Washington Bothell Bothell United States
+3. Division of Computing and Software Systems, University of Washington Bothell Bothell United States ([ROR:02ygzhr13](https://ror.org/02ygzhr13))
-4. https://ror.org/04gyf1771 Department of Chemistry, University of California, Irvine Irvine United States
+4. Department of Chemistry, University of California, Irvine Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-5. https://ror.org/04gyf1771 Department of Materials Science and Engineering, University of California Irvine United States
+5. Department of Materials Science and Engineering, University of California Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-6. https://ror.org/04gyf1771 Department of Molecular Biology and Biochemistry, University of California Irvine United States
+6. Department of Molecular Biology and Biochemistry, University of California Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-7. https://ror.org/04gyf1771 Department of Chemical and Biomolecular Engineering, University of California Irvine United States
+7. Department of Chemical and Biomolecular Engineering, University of California Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))

 † Corresponding author

 ## Abstract

-While early genetic and low-resolution structural observations suggested that extracellular conductive filaments on metal-reducing organisms such as Geobacter were composed of type IV pili, it has now been established that bacterial c -type cytochromes can polymerize to form extracellular filaments capable of long-range electron transport.
+While early genetic and low-resolution structural observations suggested that extracellular conductive filaments on metal-reducing organisms such as Geobacter were composed of type IV pili, it has now been established that bacterial c-type cytochromes can polymerize to form extracellular filaments capable of long-range electron transport.
 Atomic structures exist for two such cytochrome filaments, formed from the hexaheme cytochrome OmcS and the tetraheme cytochrome OmcE.
 Due to the highly conserved heme packing within the central OmcS and OmcE cores, and shared pattern of heme coordination between subunits, it has been suggested that these polymers have a common origin.
 We have now used cryo-electron microscopy (cryo-EM) to determine the structure of a third extracellular filament, formed from the Geobacter sulfurreducens octaheme cytochrome, OmcZ.
 In contrast to the linear heme chains in OmcS and OmcE from the same organism, the packing of hemes, heme:heme angles, and between-subunit heme coordination is quite different in OmcZ.
 A branched heme arrangement within OmcZ leads to a highly surface exposed heme in every subunit, which may account for the formation of conductive biofilm networks, and explain the higher measured conductivity of OmcZ filaments.
 This new structural evidence suggests that conductive cytochrome polymers arose independently on more than one occasion from different ancestral multiheme proteins.

 ## Introduction